Visit Worth Data UK Website EU German Website EU French Website

 Here is an example:

-:A local bicycle shop buys products from dozens of suppliers including large bike companies, parts suppliers, wholesalers, and other specialty distributors for all of their products offered.
+A local bicycle shop buys products from dozens of suppliers including large bike companies, parts suppliers, wholesalers, and other specialty distributors for all of their products offered.

 Some of these products come from large national & international companies that are using registered GTIN bar codes for the part numbers.
 If this small brick and mortar business uses the existing UPC number as their part number, then it is easy for a customer to touch and feel the product in the store, then check the online price by simply scanning the bar code with their smart phone and potentially buying the product online for a discounted price.
-Some online merchants are even offering coupons for $5 off for these types of searches, plus free shipping, heavily discounted prices, no local sales tax etc...
+Some online merchants are even offering coupons for $5 off for these types of searches, plus free shipping, heavily discounted prices, and often no local sales tax etc...

-The alternative is to use a in house generated bar code, with a unique part number to that store, placing this new bar code label over the UPC number to remove the ability for someone to price shop in your store.
+The alternative is to use a in house generated bar code, with a unique part number to that store, placing this new bar code label over the UPC number to remove the ability for someone to price shop or "showroom" in your store.